rxm562/TCRA/docs/source/intro.rst

    :scale: 25%
    :alt: Logo

-**Tropical Cyclone Risk Analysis [TCRA]** is a Python package that allows developing scenario-based earthquake damage and renewal cost estimation for buried pipeline networks.
-This tool gives an interactive damage scenario for distributed buried water infrastructures.
+**Tropical Cyclone Risk Analysis [TCRA]** is a Python package that allows developing scenario-based tropical cyclone risk analysis of buildings and electrical network system.
+This tool allows to perform hazard analysis based on historical cyclone track, damage analysis given the intensity estimated through scenario cyclone track, monte-carlo simulation for prioritizing the damaged structures for rehabilitaiton, and recovery simulation.

 Dependency